-- On this first issue of shares, the RUDEVIT Holdings Plc's capital will be adequate for purposes of the company's business for the foreseeable future to meet the specifically identified investments.
+- On this first issue of shares, subject to maximum subscription of its shares, the RUDEVIT Holdings Plc's capital will be adequate for purposes of the company's business for the foreseeable future to meet the specifically identified investments.
 Future calls will be for intended new investments identified by the Directors at each material time. - RUDEVIT Holdings Plc.'s working capital resources will be adequate for its current and foreseeable future requirements, and - The Company's cashflow will be adequate for current and foreseeable future requirements.